 British photographer Paul Hart (b.1961) explores our relationship with the landscape, in both a humanistic and socio-historical sense.
 His work usually concentrates on a specific geographical region where he photographs intensively over a number of years.
 He works solely with the black and white analogue process.

 Paul Hart is widely known as a leading traditional printmaker, making finely crafted silver gelatin prints.
-His work is regularly featured in the press by publications such as; The Daily Telegraph, LensCulture, Black + White Photography Magazine and Photomonitor.
+His work is often featured in the press by publications such as; The Daily Telegraph, LensCulture, Black + White Photography Magazine and Photomonitor.
 He regularly collaborates with Ilford-Photo, and his work is often seen in their international promotional campaigns.
-Getty Images represent Hart's early-career horticultural photography and this work is regularly featured by clients such as The Royal Horticultural Society and BBC Worldwide.
+Getty Images represent Hart's early-career horticultural photography and this work is featured by clients such as The Royal Horticultural Society and BBC Worldwide.

 Texts to download :